-Appendix 2 Distance-Adjusted Annual Emission Levels For Facilities Located More Than 25 Meters (82 ft) from a Residence or Sensitive Receptor.
+Appendix Attachment 2 - Distance-Adjusted Annual Emission Levels For Facilities Located More Than 25 Meters (82 ft) from a Residence or Sensitive Receptor.
+Measuring Distance to a Residence or Sensitive Receptor

-Facilities complying with the facility-wide emission limit in clause (d)(3)(A) may adjust the annual emission limit, according to actual receptor distance.
-Use the following tables to determine the appropriate annual emissions for compliance with the limits in subparagraph (e)(3)(A), according to the distance to the nearest receptor.
+Facilities complying with subdivision (e) that are required to provide information on nearby receptors, including the distances to the nearest residence, commercial or industrial receptor, sensitive receptor and school, shall use Table 2-1A-3 for distance measurement criteria. the facility wide emission limit in clause (d)(3)(A) may adjust the annual emission limit, according to actual receptor distance.
+Use the following tables to determine the appropriate annual emissions for compliance with the limits in subparagraph (e)(31)(A), according to the distance to the nearest receptor.
 The nearest receptor includes commercial, industrial, sensitive and residential receptors.
 Use Table 2-1 for the distance measurement criteria, and use Table 2-2 to look up the emission limit for the nearest commercial/industrial receptor, and for the nearest sensitive/residential receptor.
 The allowable emission limit for your facility is the lower of the two values.